LuuVi2911/Ecommerce/README.md

 A comprehensive, production-ready ecommerce backend API built with NestJS, featuring multi-language support, role-based access control, real-time notifications, and complete order management.

+> **Note:** The frontend UI is coming soon!
+This repository currently contains the backend API only.

 ## 🚀 Features

 ### Authentication & Security